Socket Site Resiliency with WAN Recovery

 9. Socket 2 sends 32 packets to Socket 1 in the range of the source port, each packet with a different port number

-11. From now on, the Sockets send keep alive messages every 15 seconds to keep the connection open
+11. From that point on, the Sockets send keep-alive messages every 15 seconds to keep the connection open

 Minimizing Reconnection Time with NAT Punching